-Lights in Jerusalem Festival – In this fabulous festival the Old City of Jerusalem is lit by many artistic lights displays.
+Lights in Jerusalem Festival – In this fabulous festival, the Old City of Jerusalem is lit by many artistic light displays.
 You can walk along designated trails and explore the wonders of the four different quarters at night.
-This year – 26 June to 4 July 2019 between 8PM to 11PM, not including Fridays.
 Free entry.

 Israel Museum Wine Festival – In this four days event, visitors of the Israel Museum can sample wines of the leading wineries of Israel in the unique Art Garden.
-This year – 7-10 August 2019 from 7 PM to 11 PM.
 Ticket purchasing required through the Israel Museum website.

 Jerusalem Beer Festival – Enjoy dozens of beers in the heart of Jerusalem.
-Besides the beer, the festival is also full of great music, food stalls and a clothing and accessories market.
-This year – August.
-Dates not set yet.
+Besides the beer, the festival is also full of great music, food stalls, and a clothing and accessories market.
 Ticket purchasing required and can be done at the entrance to the festival.

 Hutzot Hayotzer Fair – This great festival takes place every year in the Sultan’s Pool in Jerusalem.
 It combines music with arts & crafts and is an event in which dozens of artists meet together from around the world.
 You can stroll through the artists’ stalls or purchase a ticket to one of the great musical shows.
-This year – August.
-Dates not set yet.
 Anyhow, ticket purchasing is required.

-Red Sea Jazz Festival – A four-days musical event in the hot city of Eilat, with top local and international artists.
-This year – 25-27 August 2019.
+Red Sea Jazz Festival – A four-day musical event in the hot city of Eilat, with top local and international artists.
 Ticket purchasing required and can be done through the festival’s website.

 Jewish holidays in the Summer:

-Tisha B’Av – An annual fast day in Judaism, which commemorates several Jewish disasters, including the destruction of the distruction of the First and Second Temples in Jerusalem.
-Tisha B’Av is regarded as the saddest day in the Jewish calendar, but usually most people you’ll see fasting on this day are the religious Jews (unlike Yom Kippur, during which almost all Jews fast).
+Tisha B’Av – An annual fast day in Judaism, which commemorates several Jewish disasters, including the destruction of the First and Second Temples in Jerusalem.
+Tisha B’Av is regarded as the saddest day in the Jewish calendar, but usually, most people you’ll see fasting on this day are the religious Jews (unlike Yom Kippur, during which almost all Jews fast).
 There is no change in public transportation this day.
-Tisha B’Av usually takes place at the end of July or beginning of August.
+Tisha B’Av usually takes place at the end of July or the beginning of August.

 Rosh Hashana – The beginning of the Jewish year.
 On this holiday families and friends gather together, eat apples and honey and pomegranates as a wish for a sweet and fruitful new year.
 This is a two days holiday, during which there is no public transportation.
 Rosh Hashana usually takes place in September.

-Yom Kippur – The most holy day on the Jewish calendar, the day of atonement.
-Many people in Israel fast for 25 hours, don’t use electronical devices such as smartphones, don’t drive or ride transportation.
+Yom Kippur – The holiest day on the Jewish calendar, the day of atonement.
+Many people in Israel fast for 25 hours, don’t use electronic devices such as smartphones, don’t drive or ride transportation.
 During this day there is no public transportation and to respect this day it is advised not to use private transportation as well.
 Yom Kippur usually takes place in September.